Elf on the Shelf. Maybe you’ve had one for years or are just now starting the tradition. Either way, we’ve got you covered!

 Quarantine to the Rescue

-It is 2020, so your Elf should probably quarantine for 14 days upon arrival at your house.
+It is 2022, so maybe your Elf is not feeling well enough to move every night??
+Quarantine for 14 days when you need a break.
 Take advantage of it!
 Give him a mask and a little sign to explain, and you’ve got two weeks under your belt!

 Let your Elfie fit right in at home.
 Have him hang his own stocking right by the rest of the family.